Dolorama Weg: The Hut-To-Hut Trek for Beginners in the Dolomites

 Descent: 450 m

-At the Maurerberghütte today begins the third leg of your hike adventure.
+Today marks the third leg of your hiking adventure, starting from the Maurerberghütte.
 Today's hike starts on trail 1 and takes you south to the Würzjoch, the moment you hike into the UNESCO World Heritage Dolomites!
 This hike is about 3.5 kilometers.
 Here you continue your way on trail 8A, which, by the way, quickly turns into 8B.
 During this hike you will walk along the Peitlerkofel at the foot of the Geisler group: that means beautiful views!

 After 4.5 kilometers you'll arrive at Göma-Joch at an altitude of 2,100 meters.
 Follow trail 35 to the west, passing the Heiligkreuzkofel massif along the way.
 After a 5.5-kilometer hike, you'll reach today's destination: the Schlütterhütte or, in Italian, Rifugio Genova (2,300m).